How to write your personal statement like a boss

 1. Make every word count

-You only have 4,000 characters (that’s spaces and punctuation included) to make a great impression on an admissions team, so you need to be economical with your words.
-There are two ways of tackling this: keep everything concise, and have a clear structure to avoid veering off on a tangent.
+You only have 4,000 characters (that’s spaces and punctuation included) across the three questions to make a great impression on an admissions team, so you need to make each one count.
+This is easier than you think: all you have to do is keep everything concise.

 - avoid unnecessary intensifiers like ‘really’, ‘very’, and ‘always’

-- use surnames only when referencing well known authors, speakers, etc. except where there are two people in the same field with the same surname, like the Rosettis
+- reference well-known authors, speakers, etc. with their surnames only (except where there are two people in the same field with the same surname, like the Rosettis)

 - check for accidental double spaces.